 “The New York Times is quietly seeking a buyer for its Santa Rosa (Calif.)
 Press Democrat,” said the anonymous message that landed in our inbox.
 Now you know as much as we do.

 As we enter the last two weeks of summer and news all but grinds to a halt, bloggers are turning to the offbeat and bizarre.
 Former Baltimore Sun copy chief John McIntyre reviews a third and expanded edition of “The F Word“ (Oxford University Press, 270 pages, $11.53 on Amazon), a book that is all about, well, the “F word.”
 Author Jesse Sheidlower apparently scoured 500 years of English literature to trace the evolution of everyone’s favorite expletive from its mid-15th century origins on the European continent to Jon Stewart on The Daily Show.
 In the course of his research, Mr. Sheidlower “read an astonishing amount of Victorian pornography,” McIntyre concludes.
 We can’t wait till Google gets around to putting it all on line.

 We’ve been reading with some dismay recently that the US no longer ranks in the top 25 countries on high school achievement test scores.
 We don’t want to believe that, but then we see videos like this monologue by a resident of Santa Cruz, Calif. testifying before the city Council last year about, we think, vegetables.
 It speaks for itself.
 (Via Free From Editors.)

 This entry was posted on Monday, August 24th, 2009 at 11:23 am and is filed under Advertising, Best/Worst, Business News, BusinessModel, Citizen Journalism, Future of Journalism, Journalism, Local news, NewMedia, Newspapers, R.I.P..
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.